foobarbecue/surfsonar/README.md

  Cut a hole in the top of the board just big enough for the Polycase box.
 Drill a hole in the bottom of your board with the hole saw to put the sonar in.
 When you flip the board, remember that the sides switch!
 This sounds obvious, but... turns out it's an easy mistake to make (embarrased face).
 If you used a 1 3/4" hole saw you'll find it's a little small and needs enlarging -- I hacked away some foam and carved away some of the plastic to enlarge the circle.
 I cut a channel in the bottom of the board for the cable, but didn't go all the way to the sensor hole.
 For cutting through the plastic on the bottom of the board I used a dremel at first and then used my Leatherman Wave saw, cutting at about a 45 deg angle to remove a triangular prism of foam with a rectangle of slick plastic on top (the "channel lid").
 Then I used a drill with big drill bit to make the connections between the sensor hole, the channel, and the Polycase.
 I cut away enough in the "channel" to fit the excess cable, and glued the "channel lid" back on.
 I sealed around the edges of the sensor with silicone sealant.

+1. **Power** Add velcro strips to the charging pad and the top of the Polycase.
+Now you can keep your board vertical in a board rack and slap the charger on it.

+I didn't add an external power switch of any kind.
+Supposedly, the PiSugar S has an automatic turn-on feature where it starts up when you connect power.
+I figured I could let it run to the low-voltage disconnect (3V) and then connect the power overnight.
+However, I can't seem to get this feature to work.
+I've had to open up the box and flip the power switch every time.
+Still working on this one -- let me know if you solve it.

 ## Is the surfboard watertight?
 I was concerned about compromising the watertightness of my board.
 Somewhere on the internet I read a heretic view that foamies don't get waterlogged and I thought I might as well give it a go.
 I weighed the foam cylinder I cut on scale that measures to the gram (unfortunately I don't have anything better hand) and got 3g.
 I soaked it in water under a weight for a couple of days and it still weighed 3g.
 Note that this is fresh water, not salt water, and the repeated compression of taking it surfing could be different than the 20lb barbell I put on it (only one side resting on the foam, so something like 10lbs compression).